boredazfcuk/docker-icloudpd/README.md

 **force_gid**: If this variable is set it will allow the group to be created with a pre-existing group id.
 This may be handy if your group id clashes with a system group insude the docker container, however, if may have undesired permissions issues.
 Please use with caution.

-**TZ**: This is the local timezone and is required to calculate timestamps.
+**TZ**: Sets the local timezone and is required to calculate timestamps.
 If this variable is not set, it will default to Coordinated Universal Time 'UTC'.

 **download_path**: This is the directory to which files will be downloaded from iCloud.
 If this variable is not set, it will default to "/home/${user}/iCloud".